WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 ## Building

-This example uses *bulletproof syntax* although [you can retire it](https://www.zachleat.com/web/retire-bulletproof-syntax/).
+This example uses *bulletproof syntax* although [it can be retired for years and for good reasons](https://www.zachleat.com/web/retire-bulletproof-syntax/).

 All webfonts should end with `*-webfont.ext` in their filename for following examples.

 See `media/fonts/spacemono` directory in this repo.
+Create directory `src/fonts/`.
 Put directory `media/fonts/spacemono` into `src/fonts/`.

 ## Packing & loading